Taking the Train – Rinko Bags

 Also be mindful that it may be very difficult to find a place on limited express trains to put the bike box that won’t be in the way for other passengers. (on regular trains it should be easy to be out of the way of the other passengers)

-Train companies generally don’t like to have dollies or carts brought into their stations as well but something small can certainly be helpful in getting your bike in the box to the station.
+Train companies generally don’t like to have dollies or carts brought into their stations as well but something small can certainly be helpful in getting your bike in the box to the station and will often fly under the radar of station staff.

 Etiquette when riding trains

-Trains in Japan are crowded in cities and Japanese is culture is all about avoiding causing trouble for others.
-If you must travel through the city in the morning of a week day, travel early before or after the rush hour.
+Trains in Japan are crowded in cities and Japanese is culture is all about avoiding causing trouble for others (known as “meiwaku” locally).
+If you must travel through the city in the morning of a week day, travel early before or after the rush hour so to cause the minimum amount of inconvenience possible.

 Also, as bicycles do take up space, riding the first or last cars is good ettiquette.
 Additionally, the area in front of the cab can be a good place to put the bicycle down and not be in the way of others.